alisbusiness/alisbusiness/README.md

 3. **Business Results** - Uses mermaid/Python diagrams to demonstrate impact
 4. **Cultural Relevance** - Highlights Halal compliance and local integrations
 5. **Call to Action** - Clear paths for enterprise collaboration

-To customize:
-1. Replace [Your Full Name], email, and social links
-2. Add actual repository links
-3. Update client statistics with real numbers
-4. Add actual product screenshots if available
-5. Include notable clients/investors if permissible

-This positions you as both a technical leader and visionary CEO while showcasing your regional expertise.